THE ISSUE OF BLOOD

 She opened the car door, “It’s fucking scorching!”

 “It’s early.
-Don’t worry, it gets hotter.”
+Don’t worry.
+It gets hotter.”

 She tossed her case over the passenger seat and climbed in.